We have separate pages for the terms and conditions of our different types of event: see the overview page here.

 - Abide by No Smoking signs.

-- The Festival is vegetarian.
-(Much of our food is vegan.)
+- The Green Earth Awakening is a vegan event.
 We ask you not to bring meat onto the site and if you have to, please do not give it or sell it to others for hygiene reasons.